Platform

 1. IMPRESSIONS

 Paying for impressions is similar to printing postcards and sending them to your targeted audience.
-You have to pay for each postcard printed and sent, even though not all the postcards guarantee you a new customer.
+You have to pay for each postcard printed and sent, even though not all the postcards guarantee a new customer.
 (You can’t even be sure the receiver will even read your postcard.)

 Impressions work the same way.
 You pay to serve your display advertisement to potential customers, but an impression does not guarantee a response, an action, or even more than a passing glance from the person seeing the ad.